 The Oriente region is considered the wettest, with most afternoons throughout the year subject to rainfall.
 The wettest months tend to be April, May, and June, whereas December until March is considered the driest.
 Temperatures in the eastern rainforest rival those of the Galapagos and the coast, with the relationship of high temperatures and daily rainfall causing sometimes unbearable humidity.

 Much of Ecuador has been carefully protected over the years and swathes of virgin Amazon rainforest in the east still prevail here.
-They are now protected by a brand-new constitution which recognises in law the so-called “Rights of Nature”.
-The protection offered to the forest has helped Ecuador to be named the most biologically-diverse country in the world, making it a mecca for wildlife fanatics around the world.
+They are now protected by a brand-new constitution that recognises in law the so-called “Rights of Nature”.
+The protection offered to the forest has helped Ecuador to be named the most biologically diverse country in the world, making it a mecca for wildlife fanatics around the world.

 Quayaquil Average Monthly Temperatures and Rainy Days